JamieSajdak/aer-rfp-demo/README.md

 Users can login.
 User can review existing records, based on their authorization.
 Authorized users can search for and approve or deny a submission.
-Users can submit a new record, via a for or a csv file.
+Users can submit a new record, via a form or uploading a csv file.
 Users can add supporting documentation to the record submission.
 Users can logout.